Nathalie Bera-Miller, MD, MPH

 Prior to my private practice, during the first 10 years of my career I delivered primary and preventive medical care, conducted research in physical activity promotion, and developed and delivered preventive health programs.
 My work has included…

-• Mentor to pre-medical/pre-health-degree college students.
-I hope to eventually be a mentor to also UCSF/other medical students and residents.
+Mentor to pre-medical/pre-health-degree college students as well as UCSF/other medical students and residents.

 Personal